 In this blog post we review best practices for educators looking to assess students in challenging environments, specifically how to best support professionalism when using devices in clinical areas.

 It is becoming increasingly popular to use mobile devices within a clinical setting for various activities associated with medical education.
-Skills that have traditionally been signed off on paper, and feedback from professionals that has traditionally been gathered using forms can now be recorded electronically, offline, on a student’s or preceptor’s phone or tablet.
-There are many reasons for this trend including:
+Skills that have traditionally been signed off on paper, and feedback from professionals that has traditionally been gathered using forms can be now be recorded electronically, offline, on a student’s or preceptor’s phone or tablet.
+Other benefits of offline mobile assessment in clinical settings include:

-But there is a danger that the image of using smartphones or tablets in clinical settings—and particularly around patients—may be seen to be unprofessional.
+While staff and students become quickly accustomed to using mobile technology in clinical settings, patients who may be unaware of why mobile devices are being used, could potentially deem this practice as unprofessional.
 Students really do worry about this, and some more experienced professionals may have very justifiable concerns about how the patient may see this.

-There is obviously real scope for misunderstanding here, and a perceived lack of professionalism.
-So what can be done to clear up the situation?
+Without clear communication, there is real scope for misunderstanding here, and a perceived lack of professionalism.
+So, what can be done to clear this up?

 [Edit: An earlier version of this post implied that concerns about how patients see student mobile use were the preserve of older and more conservative professionals.
 A correspondent, Tim Ainslie, Senior Lecturer and Clinical Education Coordinator for Physiotherapy at Oxford Brookes University, rightly took us to task for this, pointing out that there is a very real problem if it isn't clear what the device is being used for.
 The post has been edited to address this.